Personal Finance Toolkit

 -

-There is no mandated personal finance curriculum; however, the Department is in the process of updating its model voluntary personal finance course for LEAs to use in designing curricula at the local level.
+LEAs are responsible for designing curriculum aligned to the Pennsylvania Academic Standards for Personal Finance.
+There is no mandated personal finance curriculum, nor is there a list of approved resources.
+For LEAs designing curriculum, the Department is in the process of updating its model personal finance course for LEAs to use in designing curricula at the local level.
 Section 1551 requires the Department to complete this update by the beginning of the 2025-2026 school year.
 Once available, educators may use all or parts of the personal finance curriculum for their instructional purposes.

 Local leaders will determine the best approach to implementation of the mandatory high school personal finance course along with how best to align instruction across grade levels.
 Tools will be available to assist educators in selecting instructional resources.
 However, the choice of what to use, how to sequence content, and the best way to assess student knowledge will be at the LEA’s discretion.